nkzou/nkzou/README.md

 - 📺 Watch and read anime, manga, and novels
 - 🎹 Play and practice Piano
 - 💻⌨ Build DIY Small-form-factor PCs and Mechanical Keyboards
-- 🎮 Play video games (mostly just Arknights)
+- 🎮 Play video games (Final Fantasy XIV is my current vice)
 <!--
 - 📝 Write about my thoughts and opinions in my blog: [Null Comment]() -->